ntwigs/gooka/README.md

 Are you still using CSS-outside-JS (also known as just "CSS") - and you know that there _might_ be some old CSS selectors that are no longer in use?
 Such as `.deleteLater` and `.testing123`?
 But you're also quite sure about not wanting something fully automatic - so you know that you're in control?
 Then **Gooka** is for you!

 Gooka is an easy way to find unused CSS classes in your code.
 It takes a CSS file and some non-CSS files and searches for the selectors inside those files.
 If no unused selectors are found, **congratulations**.
 But if Gooka finds some unused selectors - you'll get a list of those selectors, and you'll be able to manually delete them.
-Also - there's a **darkmode**!
+Also - there's a **dark mode**!

 ![gooka-gif](https://user-images.githubusercontent.com/14088342/115273038-5a9a3800-a13f-11eb-8118-8ccb3a60bcda.gif)